janbaer/presentations/qa-deployment-with-k8s/qa-deployment-with-k8s.md

 ---
 title: QA-Deployment with K8S
-subtitle: How to deploy multiple QA environments with the help of K8S
+subtitle: How to deploy multiple QA environments with the help of K8s (K3s)
-author: Jan Baer
+author: Jan Baer, LeadDeveloper, CHECK24
 institute:
 lang: de
 date: \today